 Careful proofreading not only allows for small typos and minor grammatical errors to be fixed, but also helps prevent major mistakes from slipping through the cracks.

-Otherwise, the translation could result in a serious faux pas – a lesson that both the Vatican and the South Korean government have learned the hard way.
+Otherwise, the translation could result in a serious faux pas – a lesson that both the Vatican and the South Korean government learned the hard way.

 South Korea’s Translation Errors Delay Trade Agreement